ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 ### Heroku
 {: #heroku}

-There is a quickstart repository for heroku: <https://github.com/orangy/ktor-heroku-start>
+There is a quickstart repository for Heroku: <https://github.com/orangy/ktor-heroku-start>
 {: .note.example}

 #### Preparing

-For using Heroku you will need Java, Maven/Gradle and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+For using Heroku, you will need Java, Maven/Gradle and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

-You will also need to configure your public key in the haroku configuration.
+You will also need to configure your public key in the Heroku configuration.

 You can try the `heroku --version` command to see if you have the command line installed: